Human rights court rules Olympic champion Semenya did not get fair hearing in sex eligibility case

 “The court considered, however, that the Federal Supreme Court’s review had fallen short of that requirement,” it said in a statement.

-In dismissing other elements of the South African runner’s case, the court judged she “did not fall within Switzerland’s jurisdiction in respect of those complaints.”
+In dismissing other elements of the South African runner’s case, including if she had been discriminated against, the court judged it “did not fall within Switzerland’s jurisdiction in respect of those complaints.”

 World Athletics, led by its president Sebastian Coe, has said its rules maintain fairness because Semenya has an unfair, male-like athletic advantage from her higher testosterone.
 Semenya argues her testosterone is a genetic gift.

-World Athletics and the IOC did not immediately respond to the ruling.
+World Athletics and CAS did not immediately respond to the ruling.
+The IOC declined to comment on a case it is not directly involved in.

 Second legal lap at Strasbourg